SUSE/Portus/README.md

 All the nodes are based on openSUSE 13.2 x86_64.
 VirtualBox is the chosen provisioner.

+Port 5000 of the `portus` node is forwarded to port 5000 of the machine running the hypervisor.
+This makes possible to access Portus' web interface from the development laptop.

+At the same time all the Portus' checkout is shared inside of all the boxes under the `/vagrant` path.
+That makes possible to develop portus on your laptop and have the changes automatically sent to the `portus` box.

 ### Intercepting all the traffic sent to the registry

 On the client node execute: